 - Can openers: While handheld can openers can get the job done, electric models are more efficient and generally last much longer.

 - Food steamer: Healthy food preparation is a snap with electric stackable food steamers.
 Different foods can be placed in separate containers, stacked, and then turned on to be steamed all at the same time.

-- Slow cookers: You can save energy and time by having meals prepared in a slow cooker while you're away from home.
+- Slow cookers: You can save energy and time by having kitchen meals prepared in a slow cooker while youre away from home.
 Less energy is used than with an oven, and an entire meal can be cooked in some of the larger models.

 - Sous vide appliances: The sous vide method of cooking involves using a container filled with hot water to cook vacuum-sealed food.
 A sous vide appliance is a small device that works with a home water container and vacuum-sealed food by circulating the water at a set temperature.
 All-in-one machines that come with a water container are also available.

-Many appliances can now be operated with a smart device.
+Many appliances for the kitchen can now be operated with a smart device.
 These appliances can either utilize a home-based, all-in-one system or be run remotely from a tablet, phone, or computer system.
 Slow cookers, sous-vide systems, and food processors are just some of the kitchen appliances that utilize smart technology.